cern-eos/eos/doc/releases/beryl-release.rst

 Bug Fixes
 +++++++++

-- Avoid recreating block-xs files in balancing and draining due to wrong mask used
+- MGM: avoid recreating block-xs files in balancing and draining due to wrong mask used
+- MGM: avoid increasing number of replicas when balancing very empty groups

 ``V0.3.265 Aquamarine``
 =======================